 A companion to rice, instead of eaten on its own, Tsukudani consists of fish, shellfish, meat, seaweed, or vegetables simmered in a sweet and savory sauce for a long time, resulting in a very concentrated flavor.
 The name originates from Tsukuda (佃) in eastern Tokyo, where it was first made.

 🔪 Cook JOC Tsukudani Recipes:

 Oily fish such as mackerel are often cooked in a Misoni, a blend of miso, dashi, mirin, soy sauce, and fresh ginger.
 The heavy miso flavor and ginger mask the strong taste of oily fish.

 Nitsuke is a sake-based simmer, applying usually to white fish, both whole fish and fillets.
 The sake helps remove the fishy odor and tenderizes the flesh, and the alcohol cooks off.

 🔪 Cook JOC Nitsuke Recipes:

 2. Yaku (焼く) “Cook in Direct/Indirect Heat”

-While the Japanese use charcoal grilling, there’s no aromatic smoky flavors like in American BBQ.
-The charcoal is smokeless, odorless and emits high heat for quick grilling, which is perfect for bite-sized cuts of meat and vegetables, or small whole fish.
+While the Japanese use charcoal grilling, there are no aromatic smoky flavors like in American BBQ.
+The charcoal is smokeless, odorless, and emits high heat for quick grilling, which is perfect for bite-sized cuts of meat and vegetables or small whole fish.